pwbriggs/music-assistant.github.io/docs/ui.md

 The codec shown in the UI to the right of the track title is the codec of the original source.
 MA re-encodes the track to FLAC when it is sent to the player.

 ![image](assets/screenshots/UI-speakers-menu.png)

+!!! note
+    The volume shown against a player group is the AVERAGE of the volumes of each individal player.
+When the group volume is changed then each player is changed by a proportionate amount.
 ***************************************************************

 ## Artist / Album / Track View